Earth Notes: MHRV (Mechanical Heat-Recovery Ventilation) and HR25H Review

 MHRV can also help keep the heat out in summer, when the building is cooler than outside.
 Keep the ventilation and your cool!

-(Note that there are various similar names/terms in use for the technology, eg: MVHR or Mechanical Ventilation with Heat Recovery is another common one, and SRHRV ie Single Room Heat Recovery Ventilation for this style.)
+(Note that there are various similar names/terms in use for the technology.
+MVHR or Mechanical Ventilation with Heat Recovery is another common one.
+SRHRV ie Single Room Heat Recovery Ventilation for this style.
+Also energy saving fan or energy-efficient extractor fan.)

 We installed a nominally single-room MHRV in our bathroom in December 2011 with a humdistat (automatically goes into turbo mode when the air is very humid) to help reduce condensation in the bathroom itself, but also in all the upstairs bedrooms.